 Share Screen

-Share Screen allows those enabled to share applications or documents.
-After selecting Share Screen, Zoom opens a popup window showing your available computer screens and each active application that you can select to share.
-You may also choose to share a whiteboard or connected iPhone/iPad.
-Once you select what you want to share, click the blue Share button in the lower righthand corner.
+Share Screen allows Hosts, Co-Hosts, and anyone else the Host has enabled to share their screen, an application window, Documents, or Advanced options.
+After selecting Share Screen, Zoom opens a popup window showing your available computer screens and each active application that you can select to share, with other tabs for Documents and Advanced options that let you share a whiteboard or a connected iPhone/iPad.
+Once you select what you want to share, click the blue Share button.

 NOTE: The default setting has Share Screen opening full screen.
 If you are not already in full screen mode and have Participants and Chat open (displaying on the right-hand side of the meeting), these windows may become hidden in the move to full screen.
 Either click Exit Full Screen in the upper right corner or click on Participants and Chat to display these windows again.